takttusur/onboarding/dotnet-testapp.md

     1. Page has a list of items
     2. Page has an edit form to edit items
     3. All requests to API use fetch() function from JS
+7. The project should be based on .NET 7 and C#

+## Out of scope
+Design for HTML page, Authorization and Authentication, DB Optimization

 ## Technical details